gentaiscool/Code-Switching/workshopinformation/wi.md

 **The Review Process**

 The reviewing process will not be blind and papers can include the authors' names and affiliations.
-Each submission will be reviews by at least three members of the programm committee.
+Each submission will be reviewed by at least three members of the program committee.
 Accepted papers will be published in the workshop proceedings.

 **Multiple Submission Policy**